subscription settings

 Company CEO Insists We Must Partner with Factories to Empower Workers

-Submitted by: Levi Strauss & Co.
+Submitted by Levi Strauss & Co.

-SAN FRANCISCO, May 11 /CSRwire/ - Today, Levi Strauss & Co.
+Today, Levi Strauss & Co.
 (LS&Co.) announced a new Terms of Engagement for its global supply chain, moving beyond compliance to help improve the lives of workers in factories around the world.
 Under the new approach, LS&Co. will require contract factories to help make employees' lives better by supporting programs for their workers that align with UN Millennium Development goals.

 In a speech delivered today at the CERES annual conference, CEO and President John Anderson said: "We are proposing a new apparel industry standard of social, economic, and environmental sustainability that focuses on improving workers' lives.
 If our ultimate goal is to improve not just factory conditions, but to make a material difference to the people and communities in our supply chain, then we need a more holistic approach and a more human perspective."